kazukd/NppTidy2-x64/README.md

 I would like to change tidy way because sometimes the result is not suitable for me.
 This plugin change hole document.
 If the document is long, I may not notice wrong tiding.

 ## Future
 I have some ideas for improving this plugin.
-If I have time, I want to update.
+If I have time, I try to update.

 [Donate](https://paypal.me/kazukd)
 Thank you.